leriomaggio/django2-resumable/README.md

 ### Additional Settings

-``django-resumable`` comes with some extendable settings allowing for additional setup:
+``django2-resumable`` comes with some extendable settings allowing for additional setup:

 - `RESUMABLE_SUBDIR`: Directory in `MEDIA_ROOT` in which chunks will be uploaded.
 This settings will be overriden by any `chunks_upload_to` options specified at the time of definition of